FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 When you do something that generates an ancilla, the process for spawning it goes like this:

 1. If we already have enough of this kind of ancilla (i.e. we try to throw a second boom), do nothing
-1. Look for an open ancilla slot, starting from slot 4; spawn into one if found
+1. Look for an open ancilla slot, starting from slot 4 and going down; spawn into one if found
     1. Bombs start looking at slot 1, and *will not* look at slots 2, 3, or 4
     1. Sparkles start looking at slot 9
 1. Look for a replaceable ancilla, and spawn into its slot if we find one.